The Great Money Caper

 "The Great Money Caper" is the seventh episode of the twelfth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on December 10, 2000.
 In the episode, Homer, along with his son Bart, con people out of their money in order to pay for Homer's broken car.
 However, after having paid for the repairs, the two decide to continue grifting, which leads to some troublesome situations.

 The episode was written by Carolyn Omine and directed by Mike Frank Polcino.
 The episode's title is a parody on The Great Muppet Caper.
 The episode features American actor Edward Norton as con artist Devon Bradley.
 In its original American broadcast, the episode received a 9.7 rating, according to Nielsen Media Research.

 Plot

 The family goes to a magic-themed restaurant.
 While there, Marge gets drunk on Long Island Iced Teas and Bart becomes so fascinated with magic that he buys a magician's kit from the gift shop.
-On the way home, a sturgeon falls from the sky (implicitly from the Russian space station Mir) onto the family car's hood, which is severely damaged.
-At the squidport, Homer and Bart start their magic show as a way to make money, but the act becomes a failure as nobody gives money, and Homer leaves Bart to do the rest of the act on his own.
+On the way home, a sturgeon falls from the sky (implicitly from the Russian space station Mir) onto the family car's hood, which is severely damaged and cost $6,500 to repair.
+At the Squidport, Homer and Bart start their magic show as a way to make money, but the act becomes a failure as nobody gives money, and Homer leaves Bart to do the rest of the act on his own.
 Bart is left out on the street, and people begin giving him money so he can get home on public transportation.